-This Mushroom Swiss Smash Burger is a blended burger recipe you can make in a cast iron skillet - it's perfect for those who don't have a grill and is super easy to make!
+This Mushroom Swiss Smash Burger recipe is a blended burger you can make in a cast-iron skillet.
+It's perfect for when you want a burger that you don't have to cook on a grill!

 - Mushrooms - any blend of mushrooms will work for this recipe!
 White button, baby bella, crimini, portabella - all are great options!
 Be sure to wipe the mushrooms clean with a damp paper towel as opposed to running them under water.
 This will keep them from getting soggy and help them brown better.
 The mushrooms you add to your ground beef should be chopped to the consistency of ground meat.

-- Seasonings - I like to enhace the flavor of the beef with some worcestershire sauce and Montreal steak seasoning.
+- Seasonings - I like to enhance the flavor of the beef with some Worcestershire sauce and Montreal steak seasoning.
 Feel free to use the seasonings that sound good to you!

 - Cheese - baby Swiss cheese has smaller holes, which I find easy to work with when melting the cheese on top of a burger patty.

 - Brioche Buns - I love a good brioche bun!
 It's buttery, rich, and oh-so-delicious.

 - Arugula - this type of green lends a nice peppery bite to the burger and complements the mushrooms really well.

 Step 1: Brown some mushrooms slices in a bit of butter and oil in a cast iron skillet over medium heat, about 4-5 minutes.
 Do not overcrowd the skillet, as the mushrooms will not brown.
 Transfer to a plate and cover with a piece of foil.
 Keep warm on the stove while you make the burgers.

 Step 2: Make your burger blend.
 Carefully fold the finely chopped mushrooms, Worcestershire sauce, and seasonings into the ground beef.